Biden USTR nominee Tai vows to end trade 'race to the bottom,' counter China | Law-Order

 She made no new tariff threats.
 "There are also a lot of areas that are gray areas, where the rules are not clear, or where we don’t have rules yet," Tai said, adding that the United States should work with other countries to explore new options to seek structural changes in China.

+Asked about tariffs on steel and aluminum, Tai said tariffs were a "legitimate tool in the trade toolbox" but that "a whole slew of policy tools" were needed to address the core problem of global excess production capacity for the metals, centered primarily in China.
+Jamieson Greer, a trade lawyer who served as chief of staff to Tai's USTR predecessor, Robert Lighthizer, said he interpreted Tai's views on tariffs as continuing the Trump administration's stance.

-Tai's testimony has been anxiously awaited for months by industry, U.S. trading partners from Beijing to Brussels, labor groups and lawmakers - all lining up to lobby her.
-As the trade "czar" for the world's largest economy, biggest importer of goods and second-largest exporter after China, Tai will wield immense clout.
+"From the testimony today, it’s clear that the Biden administration does not view tariffs as a moral issue.
+You have to be careful, but they’re a tool that can be used," Greer said.
+Tai's testimony has been anxiously awaited for months by industry, U.S. trading partners from Beijing to Brussels, labor groups and lawmakers - all lining up to lobby the trade chief for the world's largest economy..

-STRENGTHENING U.S. SUPPLY CHAINS Tai told senators that legal tools are needed to better protect American intellectual property besides the "Section 301" trade law used by the Trump administration to wage a tariff war against China.
+If confirmed, as is widely expected, Tai faces a long list of Trump-era tariff disputes to resolve, including on aircraft, food and wine with Europe to threatened duties over digital services taxes and China's lagging U.S. goods purchases.
+STRENGTHENING U.S. SUPPLY CHAINS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)